pharquissandas/S3Shell/README.md

 ### *6.1 Features*

-✔ Splits command line into batch units
+✔ Splits the command line into batch units

-✔ Each batch unit processed independently
+✔ Each batch unit is processed independently

 ✔ Supports pipelines or plain commands inside batch elements